Muchacho (album): Writing and composition

 Regarding the album's title, Matthew Houck stated: "If you see someone who is getting uppity, you might just say to them, 'Hey, muchacho, settle down.'
 I was in Mexico, by myself, feeling pretty raw, and I remembered a line in a Neruda poem somewhere.
 I can’t even remember what it was, but it was something like, 'This is how it is, muchacho.'
 That kept resonating to me – like, 'You better handle it.
 This is how it is, muchacho.'

 Regarding the tracks contained within Muchacho, Houck noted, "My life, to be honest, sort of fell apart.
 And in the process of getting it back together, these songs came.
 I couldn't ignore them."

 Artwork

-The album's artwork features photographs, by Dusdin Condren, of a smiling Matthew Houck alongside female companions in states of undress.
+The album's artwork features photographs, by Dustin Condren, of a smiling Matthew Houck alongside female companions in states of undress.
 Regarding these images, Houck noted, "I wouldn't call [the] album cover 'happy'.
 There’s a messy desperation going on there.
 It shows that you can be happy when you’re a wreck."